-Understanding health insurance doesn’t have to complicated, whether you get it from your employer, buy it on your own on through Market Place or direct from a carrier.
+Understanding health insurance doesn’t have to be complicated, whether you get it from your employer, buy it on your own through Marketplace or direct from a carrier.
 Simply contact your local Farmers Union Agent and we can help you find affordable, high-quality health insurance.

 Health Insurance 101

 Group health insurance – A coverage plan offered by an employer or other organization that covers the individuals in that group and their dependents under a single policy.

-Individual health insurancehealth insurance plans purchased by individuals to cover themselves and their families.
-Different from group plans, which are offered by employers to cover all their employees.
+Individual health insurance – Health insurance plans purchased by individuals to cover themselves and their families.
+These are different from group plans, which are offered by employers to cover all their employees.

-Short Term Health Insurance Plans – Are a temporary solution for individuals and families facing a period time without the protection of a major medical plan.
-With a range of deductibles and coinsurance there are several options to help protect your family.
+Short Term Health Insurance Plans – A temporary solution for individuals and families facing a period of time without the protection of a major medical plan.
+With a range of deductibles and coinsurance, there are several options to help protect your family.

-Tele Medicine – You can talk to board-certified doctors by phone or video 24/7.
-You can request a visit on demand or schedule it for the time that works best for you.
-Use it at home, work or while traveling.
+Tele Medicine – You can talk to board-certified doctors via phone or video call 24/7.
+You can request a visit on-demand or schedule it for a schedule that works best for you.
+Use it at home, work, or while traveling.
 Doctors can even prescribe medication when necessary.

-Health savings account (HSA) –a personal savings account that allows participants to pay for medical expenses with pre-tax dollars.
-HSAs are designed to complement a special type of health insurance called an HSA-qualified high-deductible health plan (HDHP).
+Health savings account (HSA) – A personal savings account that allows participants to pay for medical expenses with pre-tax dollars.
+It’s designed to complement a special type of health insurance called an HSA-qualified high-deductible health plan (HDHP).
 HDHPs typically offer lower monthly premiums than traditional health plans.
 With an HSA-qualified HDHP, members can take the money they save on premiums and invest it in the HSA to pay for future qualified medical expenses.

 Health Insurance Terms